lochsh/get-rusty/notes.md

 resources in a program is about freeing up memory being used by unreachable objects.
 For example, a variable that has gone out of scope is unreachable.

-Garbage collection achieves this management, in a variety of ways, often by periodically checking memory to find unused objects, releasing their associated resources and memory.
+Garbage collection can achieve this management in a variety of ways, often by periodically checking memory to find unused objects, releasing their associated resources and memory.